Itinerary Map

 Today, we'll travel approximately 50km outside the city to enjoy the second day of the Naadam festival.

 A thrilling day unfolds as we view the cross-country horse racing.
 Also known as ‘tumnii ekh’ (leader of ten thousand), this certainly is sought after amongst the younger competitors.
-Cheer along with the locals as the athletes compete and be enthralled in the carnival-like atmosphere.
-Boxed meals will be provided for lunch.
+Cheer along with the locals as the athletes compete and be enthralled in the carnival-like atmosphere where we will have the opportunity to visit the horse trainers’ tents and meet the trainers and jockeys.

 Depart Ulaanbaatar (B, in-flight meals)